vllm-project/vllm/examples/guided_decoding.md

 ## Guided Decoding Theory ##

-Lets say you have a classification problem.
+Let's say you have a classification problem.
 You want to classify sentences as positive or negative.
 You ask the question: "What connotation does this sentence have?"
 The LLM generates token probabilities of:

 * Positive: 0.5
 * Negative: 0.1